0xf17/sonification-of-the-invisible/index.md

     - Presentation Leads - TBD (2)
       - Presenting progress summaries to other groups in Interlude
       - Presenting the exhibit to the visitors in the conference
+    - Sound Design - TBD (2)
+      - Creation and editing of sounds from data
+      - Post-production
+      - Sound Programming (Tentative)
 - 28-11-2019 Thursday
   - TBA